stevenxchung/AWS-CSAA-ACloudGuru/readme.md

 # Section 10: The Real World

-There are no lecture notes in this section, only a real life example of how to build a website using AWS and WordPress.
+There are no lecture notes in this section, only a real life example on how to build a website using AWS and WordPress.

 ---